Kron Reduction and Effective Resistance of Directed Graphs: Effective resistance of directed graphs

 Thus,

-Because this expression is unaffected by the self-loops including $\A_{a a}$ and $\A_{b b}$, we define the effective conductance between two nodes in the directed graph as follows. \begin{definition} Let $\G = ([n], \E, \A)$ be a directed graph and $\{a,b\} \subset [n]$ be a reachable subset.
-Then, the effective conductance and the effective resistance from node $a$ to $b$ in $\G$ are defined as
+where $i_a \in \{1,2\}$ is the index corresponding to $a$ in $\mathcal{L}$.
+Because this expression is unaffected by self-loops, including $\A_{a a}$ and $\A_{b b}$, the effective conductance between two nodes in a directed graph is defined as follows: \begin{definition} Let $\G = ([n], \E, \A)$ be a directed graph and $\{a,b\} \subset [n]$ be a reachable subset.
+Then, the effective conductance and effective resistance from node $a$ to $b$ in $\G$ are defined as